The gang's all here.

 VP of Production & Creative, Founder

-Patrick Dahl is the co-founder of Banner Collective, along with Dave Knickerbocker.
-Patrick was originally listed atop the employees before a power grab from Dave saw him demoted to the second slot.
-A career pacifist, Dahl has handled the situation in a peaceful manner, instead focusing on leading the company's creative and production side.
+Patrick Dahl is the co-founder of Banner Collective, focused on leading the company's creative and production side.
 Patrick spent five years at the Chicago Blackhawks, mostly as a goalie.

 Dahl enjoys eating cheeseburgers and wearing Lululemon clothes even though he doesn’t exercise.
 He can probably bench press at least 75 pounds and is the coach of his son's tee ball team, The Stingrays.